Tadalafil

 -

-Tadalafil is a medication used for the treatment of erectile dysfunction (ED).
+Tadalafil is a generic medication used for the treatment of erectile dysfunction (ED).
 ED is when you find it difficult to get and maintain an erection during sex.

 Taking tadalafil before having sex will help you to get and keep an erection.
 You must be sexually stimulated for tadalafil to work.